 Account-based marketing (or ABM) can be a very valuable way of working, but the number of stakeholders can feel like 'too many cooks'.
 How does dynamic strategy compare to inbound marketing, which is right for your organisation, and how can you use both to achieve the marketing results you need?

-The number one CRM for growing businesses, HubSpot, has recently launched a set of ABM tools — available in Sales Pro and above — that allow in-depth reporting and views of your targeted accounts as part of your wider inbound marketing campaigns.
+The number one CRM for growing businesses, HubSpot, has recently launched a set of ABM tools — available in Sales Pro and above — that enable in-depth reporting and views of your targeted accounts as part of your wider inbound marketing campaigns.
 The data generated can enable a fact-based approach to ABM, helping iron out some of the conflicting views that sometimes stop businesses getting their ABM strategies started.

 What is account-based marketing?